Editor’s note: This post was originally published in April 2017 and has been revamped and updated for accuracy and comprehensiveness.

 Communication is the most significant security-related policy that service providers must adhere to.
-According to RFC 2142, all accounts that are at risk of abuse must have an abuse mail account when contacting customers. i.e. abuse@domain.
-In addition, service providers are required to ensure that contact registries in Whois are up-to-date.
+According to RFC 2142, all accounts that are at risk of abuse must have an [email protected] mail account when contacting customers. i.e. [email protected] In addition, service providers are required to ensure that contact registries in Whois are up-to-date.
 We also recorded a short #askabusix session on that topic, which you can see here.

-Service providers also need to ensure that they share information with relevant organizations, such as law enforcement agencies, in light of a security incident.
-This requires communication processes and policies are in place so that customers can be informed of the threat, what actions they should take, and what is being done by the service provider to get that issue resolved.
+Network and Service providers also need to ensure that they share information with relevant organizations, such as law enforcement agencies, in light of a security incident.
+This requires communication processes and policies so that customers can be informed of the threat, what actions they should take, and what is being done by the service provider to get that issue resolved.
 X-ARF is meanwhile the industry standard for sharing network abuse reports.
 To learn more about how you can report and therefore also mitigate abuse, take a look at this video.

 All customers, new and existing, need to be bound by an Acceptable Use Policy (AUP).
 Network abusers typically target hosts with no existing or poorly written AUPs to further threaten the service provider when they try to take action against them, making it highly important that AUPs are reviewed and updated regularly.

 The AUP contract determines the guidelines that customers must obey when connected to the network, including what kind of traffic is permitted, and what sanctions will be imposed if the AUP is violated.